karoly-hars/DE_resnet_unet_hyb/README.md

 ### Acknowledgments
-Most of the code for the ResNet50 architecture comes from [pytorch/vision](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py) and a few lines of code is borrowed from [FCRN-DepthPrediction](https://github.com/iro-cp/FCRN-DepthPrediction).
+Most of the code for the ResNet50 architecture comes from [pytorch/vision](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py) and a few lines of code were borrowed from [FCRN-DepthPrediction](https://github.com/iro-cp/FCRN-DepthPrediction).